- PR Syndicate Media Group

 Search our directory

-Like other big sports events, the U.S. Open is a magnet for brands, prompting a fair share of promotional efforts and events from companies looking to align their image with the tennis tournament and its famous players.
+NEW YORK Like other big sports events, the U.S. Open is a magnet for brands, prompting a fair share of promotional efforts and events from companies looking to align their image with the tennis tournament and its famous players.
 For longtime sponsor Evian, this year's activation was about trying to find a new but organic way to stand out from the crowd and promote its “live young” marketing campaign.
 On Thursday, August 30, the bottled water brand hosted its first Instawalk, a program that invited three New York Instagram users to tour the grounds of the U.S.T.A.
 Billie Jean King National Tennis Center and get a backstage peek at the event.

 “In celebrating 27 years of Evian being the official water of the U.S. Open, the brand wanted to deliver value to fans with an innovative new medium.
 We wanted to give everyone the opportunity to see the U.S. Open through the Evian 'live young' lens, even people that could not be in Flushing Meadows,” said Evian brand manager Aurelie Patterson, adding that Evian looked for the most-followed users who also fit the “live young” image.
 “This concept leverages the brand's long-standing partnership with the U.S.T.A. alongside influential Instagrammers to deliver compelling content in a truly organic matter.”